nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.

-This plugins adds a Portal component that allows composing pages from Single Page Applications (SPA's).
+This plugin adds a Portal component which allows composing pages from Single Page Applications (SPA's).

 Portal apps can be registered as plugin and placed on arbitrary pages via Drag'n'Drop.
 Or loaded dynamically via client-side JavaScript API.
 It supports i18n, theming and role based security and comes with a client-side message bus.